nyghtowl/north-pole-dnd-heist/dm-materials/combat-maps.md

 ### THE BOMB - Logic Puzzle:
 **4 wires visible:** Red, Green, Blue, Gold

+**GHOST OF CHRISTMAS YET TO COME:** As players approach the bomb, an icy wind blows through the hangar despite no windows being open.
+For a brief moment, they glimpse a vision of the sleigh exploding in flames, the workshop in ruins, children waking to empty stockings.
+The shadow fades, leaving only urgency and determination.
+The future is not yet written.

 **CLUE FOUND EARLIER:** Scrawled note says *"Old Scrooge hates green (reminds him of money he lost), loves gold (all he cares about)"*